maanvisingh/Mini_Projects/README.md

+# Mini Projects
-This repository is used for documenting some of the short term Mini Projects that I have done.
+This repository is used for documenting some of the Mini Projects that I have done.